Reviewed Online Resources

 (WHO Agency)

 As would be expected a search on the word "asbestos" produces a useful list of monographs on the carcinogenic properties of the various forms of the mineral.
 Of particular interest are the numerous references cited in these papers.
-(Reviewed February 2022)
+(Reviewed February 2022; Checked August 2025)

 European Trade Union Congress (ETUC)

 Stylish and well-laid out site.
 Useful for gaining access to national member unions and congresses.
 Of particular interest for information on asbestos (and of course other hazardous substances and working practices) is the website of the European Trade Union Institute (ETUI), successor to the TUTB, which can be referenced from the ETUC site or, directly, here: ETUI.
-(Reviewed February 2022)
+(Reviewed February 2022; checked August 2025)

 Building and Wood Workers' International (BWI)

-The BWI, based in Switzerland, boasts 12 million members through its affiliated 351 unions in 127 countries.
+The BWI, based in Switzerland, boasts 12 million members through its affiliated 351 unions in 127 countries (at time of review).
 The site works well, providing a full calendar of events for the current year and details of ongoing asbestos activities.
-(Reviewed March 2022) [When checked in March 2023, the home page was not all visible; in particular, the search box was offscreen (top-right)]
+(Reviewed March 2022; checked August 2025)

 EUROPEAN UNION